A Comprehensive Guide to Payday Loan Dependency

 - Debt Cycle: The combination of high interest rates and short repayment periods often traps borrowers in a cycle of debt.

-- Financial Education: Understanding financial management can help prevent reliance on payday loans.
+- Financial Education: Financial management can help prevent reliance on payday loans.

-- Emergency Fund: Establishing an emergency fund is crucial for financial security and avoiding high-interest borrowing.
+- Emergency Fund: Establishing an emergency fund is crucial for security and avoiding high-interest borrowing.

 Understand the Payday Loan Cycle